NHS strike dates: When the next nurse walkouts are and which areas are affected

 Ambulance strikes

-Thousands of ambulance workers across the country are also set to walk out in a dispute over pay in January after unions announced strike action with paramedics and 999 call handlers.
+Thousands of ambulance workers across the country also walked out in a dispute over pay in January after unions announced strike action with paramedics and 999 call handlers.

-The strikes are set to take place on January 11 (GMB and Unison) and January 23 (Unison).
+The strikes took place on January 11 (GMB and Unison) and another is planned for January 23 (Unison).

 Unison has said its action - which will involve five NHS ambulance trusts - will involve all ambulance employees, including call handlers, not just the 999 response crews as was the case during the first ambulance strikes in December.